Hebrews 7:15-28

 20 Also, when God said that Jesus would be his special priest, he made a strong promise.
 When the Levites became priests, he did not make a strong promise like that.
 21 But when Jesus became God's priest, God made a strong promise.
 God said:

-‘The Lord God has promised this strongly.
+‘The Lord God has promised this.

 He will not change his mind.